 This lesson continues preparation for the Reasoning Through Language Arts test module.
 You will explore the parts of speech, punctuation, capitalization, and sentence structure.
 What you learn in this lesson will prepare you for the editing part of the RLA test module and help with your overall writing.

-It's time to use what you learned about reading strategies in Lesson 2 and grammar in Lesson 3 to create an extended response, which is a type of essay.
+It's time to use what you learned about reading strategies and grammar to create an extended response, which is a type of essay.
 The extended response has a high point value, so you will want to ace it.

 This first of three math lessons introduces you to the test content and the approved GED® calculator.
 More than half the math questions cover algebra topics, so you will jump right into the language of algebra.
 You will also review the concept of "order of operations," which tells you what order to solve multi-step problem in.

-Lesson 6 applies the algebra from Lesson 5 to formulas and geometry dimensions.
+In this lesson, you'll apply algebra to formulas and geometry dimensions.
 You will use formulas for perimeter, area, volume, and surface area.
 These lessons work in real life as well as on the test: By the end of this lesson, you will know how to figure gas mileage, the cost per unit, and sale prices, and the area and perimeter a room.